Brittle star

-Brittle stars, serpent stars, or ophiuroids (from Latin ophiurus 'brittle star'; from Ancient Greek ὄφις (óphis) 'serpent' and οὐρά (ourá) 'tail'; referring to the serpent-like arms of the brittle star) are echinoderms in the class Ophiuroidea, closely related to starfish.
+Brittle stars, serpent stars, or ophiuroids (from Latin ophiurus 'brittle star'; from Ancient Greek ὄφις (óphis) 'serpent' and οὐρά (ourá) 'tail'; referring to the serpent-like arms of the brittle star) are echinoderms in the class Ophiuroidea.
 They crawl across the sea floor using their flexible arms for locomotion.
 The ophiuroids generally have five long, slender, whip-like arms which may reach up to 60 cm in length on the largest specimens.

 The Ophiuroidea contain two large clades, Ophiurida (brittle stars) and Euryalida (basket stars).
 Over 2,000 species of brittle stars live today.
-More than 1,200 of these species are found in deep waters, greater than 200 m deep.
+More than 1,200 of these species are found in deep waters, greater than 200 m (656 ft) deep.